Wurzer family

-The Wurzer family (f.k.a. der Wurzer von Wurz) was an old Upper Palatinate noble family.
-The family belonged to the uradel in the Nordgau and first appeared in the 11th century as imperial ministerials (reichministeriales) of the Holy Roman Emperor.
+The Wurzer family (f.k.a. der Wurzer von Wurz) was an old Upper Palatinate noble family that previously belonged to the uradel in the Nordgau.
+The family first appeared in the 11th century as imperial ministerials (reichministeriales) of the Holy Roman Emperor.
 The earliest reference to the family is from an imperial register in 1069 AD, which mentions the ancestral estate of Wrzaha (the modern-day village of Wurz near Neustadt an der Waldnaab).
 The first known ancestor was Cunradus de Wourz, the ministeriale (dienstmann) documented in 1219 AD.
-As early as the 13th century, the family served as knights (milites), ministeriales, and castellans (burgmanner) to the Landgraves of Leuchtenberg, and later served as castle administrators (pfleger) to Emperor Charles IV.
+Throughout the following three centuries, the family served as knights (milites), ministeriales, and castellans (burgmanner) to the Landgraves of Leuchtenberg, and later served as castle administrators (pfleger) to Emperor Charles IV.
 By the end of the 15th century, the main branch of the family went extinct in the male line, and most of the family’s land holdings and wealth transferred to the Mendel von Steinfels family through marriage.
-Around the same time, the cadet branches of the family began to experience financial and legal difficulties, and began to recede into the landed gentry.
-Beginning in the 16th century up until the present, their descendants can be found in the house books (hauserbucher) of Helmut Reis and also in the Regensburg diocese baptismal records.
-Here they are recorded as estate-owners and farmers, still living in the villages in and around Wurz, more than 950 years after the first mention of the estate.
+Around the same time, the cadet branches of the family began to experience financial and legal difficulties, and started to recede into the landed gentry.
+Beginning in the 16th century up until the present, their descendants can be found in the house books (hauserbucher) of Helmut Reis, the family books of Roggenstein, and also in the Regensburg diocese baptismal records.
+Here they are recorded as wealthy estate-owners (Großbauern) and hereditary farmers, still living in their original fief villages in and around Wurz, more than 950 years after the first mention of the estate.